Categories

 In the mountains, I heard from God in three ways.

-Are you struggling to hear God’s voice, too?
-How do we hear from God in nature?
+So, how do we hear from God in nature?

 First, we look up.